raspberrypi/style-guide/style-guide.md

 *   LCD – liquid-crystal display.
 Plural LCDs.
 *   learnt
 *   LED – light-emitting diode.
 Plural LEDs.
+*   left-hand - adjective.
+Use 'top left-hand side', not 'top left side' or 'top-left side'
 *   Lego – the Lego Group has trademarked LEGO (all caps), but Lego is an acceptable usage.
 See also *splot*.
 Adjective only.
 Plural *Lego bricks*.
 *   LGBT – lesbian, gay, bisexual, transgender
 *   Li-ion – lithium-ion (a kind of battery)